Kelvinphan17/PythonASLDetection/README.md

 # PythonASLDetection
 A Python application to detect hand gestures using OpenCV and MediaPipe.
 With the addition of scikit-learn detected hand symbols will be classfied in realtime to letters in the ASL Alphabet

+To view more information about this project please visit the [project report](ProjectReport.pdf).

 ## Tech Stack
 - Python 3.9
 - OpenCV